Fit many-facet ordered-response models with a flexible number of facets

 Anchor review behavior:

-fit_mfrm()runs an internal anchor review.invalid rows are removed before estimation.
+fit_mfrm()automatically runs an anchor review.invalid rows are removed before estimation.

 duplicate rows keep the last occurrence for each key.